In this latest chapter of Birds of Prey fanfiction, Sonya Blade confronts Seattle crime lord, China White.

 “We’re not allowed up there!”

-Her show of force was enough to make the other waiters, waitresses, and customers stay away.
-Their eyes followed the detective as she headed up the stairs, throwing aside a curtain that blocked the patrons’ view of the upper area.
+Her show of strength was enough to make the other servers and customers stay away.
+Their eyes followed the detective as she threw aside a curtain that blocked the patrons’ view of the upper area and headed up the stairs.

-The stairs led Sonya to the center of a hallway.
-Doors lined the walls in front of her, presumably leading to the offices the waiter mentioned.
+The stairs went up, turned, and turned again, bringing Sonya to the center of a hallway on the second floor.
+Three doors lined the wall across from her, presumably leading to the offices the server mentioned.

-Sonya approached the door closest to her.
-As she reached for the handle, a door further down the hall opened.
+Sonya approached the door in front of her.
+As she reached for the handle, the door on her right opened.

-Four men in suits emerged.
-They were far more intimidating than the waiter downstairs.
+Four Chinese men in suits emerged.
+They were far more intimidating than the server and dressed much too well to be patrons of this establishment.

 Still, they weren’t anything Sonya couldn’t handle.

-“This is a private level,” one of the men said.
+“This is a private level,” the man in front said.
 “You need to go back downstairs.”

-Sonya spun back around for another punch, but her target parried the blow and launched one of his own.
+Sonya spun back around to give his partner a taste of knuckle sandwich, but her target parried the blow and launched one of his own.

 Turning, Sonya looked at the other men.
 “Sure you wanna do this?”

 The men raised their hands, balling them into fists.
-Then one of the men, the one who had addressed Sonya, hesitated.
+Then the man who initially addressed Sonya hesitated.
 Sonya noticed he wore an earpiece.
-The man listened for a moment.
+He listened for a moment.

-Whoever he talked to must have told him to stand down because he lowered his hands.
+Whoever he talked to must have told him to stand down because he lowered his fists.

 His partner flashed him a look of confusion.
 The listener addressed Sonya.
 “Mistress White wishes to speak to you.”

-Those twenty or thirty people were assembled in the room now, dressed in suits and lining the walls.
+Those twenty or thirty people assembled in the room now, dressed in suits like Sonya’s sparring partners downstairs.
+They lined the walls, ten on either side.
 All stared at Sonya as the two other suited men led her into the area.

 Ahead of them, Sonya looked at the source of her problems, the city’s problems, really: